kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-gmsa.md

 This page shows how to configure [Group Managed Service Accounts](https://docs.microsoft.com/en-us/windows-server/security/group-managed-service-accounts/group-managed-service-accounts-overview) (GMSA) for Pods and containers that will run on Windows nodes.
 Group Managed Service Accounts are a specific type of Active Directory account that provides automatic password management, simplified service principal name (SPN) management, and the ability to delegate the management to other administrators across multiple servers.

 In Kubernetes, GMSA credential specs are configured at a Kubernetes cluster-wide scope as Custom Resources.
 Windows Pods, as well as individual containers within a Pod, can be configured to use a GMSA for domain based functions (e.g. Kerberos authentication) when interacting with other Windows services.
-As of v1.16, the Docker runtime supports GMSA for Windows workloads.

 ## {{% heading "prerequisites" %}}